Learn how to replace the ignition coil on Kia and Hyundai vehicles. Changing the ignition coil on Kia and Hyundai four-cylinder engines is very easy.

 How much does it cost to replace a Kia/Hyundai ignition coil?

 You can replace a Kia / Hyundai single ignition coil for under $30.
-At a shop, it will cost between $250-$550 to replace the ignition coils.
+Replacing the ignition coils at a shop will cost between $250 and $550.

 Can I replace a Kia / Hyundai ignition coil myself?